DavidKnott/sourcery-api/README.md

 sustainable farm?
 This app addresses these problems by adding visibility to the supply chain process by allowing users to add, update, and read transactions on the Ethereum blockchain.

 This Rails Api  will provide our [React front end]() with the information it needs (ethereum addresses) to query our  [smart-contract ecosystem]() on the Ethereum blockchain.
-It will also store information that is not blockchain pertinent about the goods, transactions, and locations we'll be dealing with such as (name, price, location, &c).
+It will also store information that is not blockchain pertinent about the goods, transactions, and checkpoints we'll be dealing with such as (name, price, checkpoint, &c).

 We are just getting started on this project.
 Eventually, users will be able to visit the root page and view a list of items and their respective supply chain